Introduction

 the Payment Envelope actually came from the nominated Payment Relay, by

-hash included in the QR Code.
+verifying the pubkey hash included in the QR Code.

 This protects against man-in-the-middle (MITM) attacks and redirection of funds to a potential attacker.